Ultimate Luxury Alaska & Canadian Rockies by Rail

 Price based on a 3rd June 2018 departure.
-Other similar itineraries available, call for details

 Experience all the iconic wonders of Alaska: the towering virgin forests along the Inside Passage, the thunderous calving of glaciers and impressive humpback whales breaching in the Kenai Fjords.
-You’ll stroll the plank catwalks of Ketchikan’s quirky Creek Street and marvel at the colorful, Russian-costumed New Archangel Dancers in Sitka.
+You’ll stroll the plank catwalks of Ketchikan’s quirky Creek Street and marvel at the colourful, Russian-costumed New Archangel Dancers in Sitka.
 But with Seabourn, you’ll also step ashore in tiny Klemtu, British Columbia, where the Kitasoo and Xai'xais townspeople greet you face to face, proudly display their ceremonial finery and familiarize you with a heritage thousands of years old.
 You’ll glide up close to Misty Fjords’ glittering waterfalls in a Zodiac, and paddle a kayak on a wildlife-spotting expedition in tranquil Tracy Arm.